 Cattle is one of the livestock species predominantly kept by both local farmers and Fulani herdsmen in Ghana.

 They are commonly kept for meat and this accounts for about 33% of all locally produced meat.
-Recent investigation by the Ministry of Agriculture and some NGOs have afforded some farmers the opportunity to keep diary animals.
-There are a number of cattle species in Ghana but the dominant ones are; Sanga, West African short horn, Ndama and their crosses.
+A Recent investigation by the Ministry of Agriculture and some NGO has given some farmers the opportunity to keep dairy animals.
+There are a number of cattle species in Ghana but the dominant ones are; Sanga, West African Shorthorn, Ndama and their crosses.

 - Beef cattle for meat production